A Wedding Party with a Romantic Tuscan Ambiance

 Give Away Savory Keepsakes

-At the end of the party, send the guests off with delicious mementos of the Tuscan-inspired event.
-Charming favor bags embroidered with a lovely vine pattern can be filled with an assortment of Italian treats, such as espresso-flavored cookies, biscotti, or cavallucci.
+At the end of the party, send the guests off with delicious goodies such as espresso-flavored cookies, biscotti, or cavallucci.
 As an interactive favor presentation, large glass bowls or vases can be filled with classic confections such as amorini hearts, chocolate hazelnut truffles, and white jordan almonds.
-Additional containers, such as pretty heart-shaped woven boxes, can be on hand for guests to help themselves to the treats and take these home to enjoy.

 A Fresh Take On a Tuscan-Inspired Engagement Party